 We follow a combination of Lean and Agile project management methodologies for simple but efficient workflow management and tracking of project stages and tasks.

-We will provide you with an online project management system that your project team and our consultants can use.
+We will provide you with an online system for managing the project so your project team and our consultants can easily collaborate.
 All documentation and tasks will be available online via secure login for viewing and updating by members of the project team.
 This ensures that everyone involved in the project has visibility of the same up to date information and are coordinated.

-We use the "Train-the-Trainer" model in our implementations because our objective is to build your in-house knowledge and expertise in the system and how your company uses it.
+We use the "Train-the-Trainer" model in our implementations to train key power users because our objective is to build your in-house knowledge and expertise in the system and how your company uses it.
 This will ultimately minimise your dependence on our support while at the same time reducing implementation costs.